betterdoc-org/website-gem-betterdoc-website-templating/README.md

 <body>Hello my_name</body>
 ```

+#### Selection

+- The dialect can either be set explicitely (as seen in the example above).
+- The dialect will be selected automatically if no dialect has been set explicitly **and** the template path ends with `.mustache` or `.mustache.html`.

 ### `SimpleDialect`

-The `SimpleDialect` will be selected automatically if no dialect has been selected explicitely and the template name doesn't match the pattern for the `MustacheDialect` (see above).
+The `SimpleDialect` replaced two strings within the template (the first one is expected to contain the title of the page, the second one is exptected to contain the actual content).

 #### Usage